Juniva616/art/README.md

 5. **GitHub:**

-- GitHub is used to store the projects code after being pushed from Git.
+- GitHub is used to store the projects code after being pushed from Git and to deploy the project to GitHub Pages.

 6. **Paint and Photos:**